Igalia/vapormark/README.md

 If you want to measure FPS, install `MangoHud`.
 For `SteamDeck`, please refer the following steps:
   1. Press `STEAM` button then choose `Power -> Switch to Desktop`
   2. On Plasma Desktop, launch `Discover Center`.
 Then find and install `MangoHud`
   3. Copy the ManguHud configuration file, `vapormark/config/MangoHud.conf` to `/home/deck/mangologs-vapormark`.
-This is the minimal MangoHud configuration which `vapormark` expects.
+This is the minimal MangoHud configuration that `vapormark` expects.

 Running a benchmark and collecting performance data
 ---------------------------------------------------

 #### `scmon`: collecting system usage of a process tree

 `scmon` collects a system call usage of a process tree.
 It generates per-task system call trace file under `OUTDIR` with prefix `LOG` and suffix `-scmon.*`.
-It imposes noticeable performance overhead so it should not be used when collecting performance number. `scmon` is useful to understand the high-level behavioral traits of an application.
+It imposes noticeable performance overhead so it should not be used when collecting performance numbers. `scmon` is useful to understand the high-level behavioral traits of an application.

 ```
 usage: scmon [-h] -o OUTDIR -l LOG [-p PID] [-r ROOT] [-n NAME] [-c CMD [CMD ...]]